rombachuk/cloudant-performancecollector/documentation/Installation.md

 * contact the cloudant-performancecollector support team for specific assistance

-The performancecollector on each load-balancer sends its results to a postgres database.
-Data is blank for the standby load-balancer.
-On a switchover, the active balancer will process data and data will appear.
+The performancecollector on each load-balancer sends its results to a postgres database:

+*  Data is blank for the standby load-balancer.
+*  On a switchover, the new active load-balancer will process data and data rows will appear.

 The postgres database should be on a separate server to the load-balancers.
 It may be convenient to combine functions D and E (ie co-locate postgres database and grafana server functions on one host).